AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 {style="table-layout:auto"}

-If audience index is enabled for any of your collaborator's audiences, relevant audiences will be based on the audience index score, and any audiences where the audience index has not been enabled will not be included.
+If audience index score is enabled for any of your collaborator's audiences, relevant audiences will be based on the audience index score, and any audiences where the audience index has not been enabled will not be included.
 Relevant audiences based on the audience index score are sorted so the highest index score is displayed first.
 If audience index is not enabled for any of your collaborator's audiences, the relevant audiences will be based on the overlap percentage.

 ## Discover overlaps {#discover-overlaps}